AndresD2314/express-login-server/README.md

 ### Common Issues:
 - **CORS Errors**: Ensure the Node.js backend allows requests from the IIS server origin.
 - **Port Conflicts**: Check if ports (4000 for Node.js, 3306 for MySQL) are in use.
-- **Form Not Submitting**: Ensure the `action` URL in the HTML form points to the correct Node.js server address.
+- **Form Not Submitting**: Ensure the `action` URL or fetch URL in the HTML form points to the correct Node.js server address.

 ### Logs:
 - View Node.js app logs: